Team, Ultimate and Enterprise editions

 A corporate Memsource customer sharing a project with a translation company.

 A Multi-Language Vendor sharing projects with Single-Language Vendors.

 A translation company sharing projects with Memsource users who have a Team Start account, instead of only being able to assign them to Linguist users.

-To share a project, follow this step:
+To share a project:

 On the .page, the shared project is indicated with